fitbenchmarking/fitbenchmarking/docs/source/concept/why.rst

 them access to real data, and will give a route for novel methods to quickly make it into production.

-A workflow as described able plays a crucial role in the processing and analysis of data at large research facilities in tasks as diverse as instrument calibration, refinement of structures, and data analysis methods specific to different scientific techniques.
+A workflow as described plays a crucial role in the processing and analysis of data at large research facilities in tasks as diverse as instrument calibration, refinement of structures, and data analysis methods specific to different scientific techniques.
 FitBenchmarking will ensure that, across